mraszyk/rc2sql/README.md

 ---

-# Unsound results produced by MySQL
+# Testing RANF to SQL translation

 Running `for i in {0..9}; do ./test_ranf.sh 14 4 2 1 10 2 1 ${i}; done`
 tests the translation of the queries used in the SMALL experiment